St. Croix River (Wisconsin–Minnesota): Conservation efforts

 The St. Croix River was one of the original eight rivers to have significant portions placed under protection by the National Wild and Scenic Rivers Act of 1968.
 The upper reaches of the river in Wisconsin below the St. Croix Flowage, 15 mi downstream from its source, as well as the Namekagon River, are protected as the St. Croix National Scenic Riverway.
-The free-flowing nature of the river is interrupted only by the hydroelectric Saint Croix Falls Dam operated by the Northern States Power Company at St. Croix Falls, Wisconsin.
+The free-flowing nature of the river is interrupted only by the hydroelectric Saint Croix Falls Dam at St. Croix Falls, Wisconsin.

 The lower 27 mi below the dam, including both sides of the river along the Minnesota-Wisconsin border, were protected as part of the Lower St. Croix National Scenic Riverway.
 This area includes the Dalles of the St. Croix River, a scenic gorge located near Interstate Park, south of St. Croix Falls, Wisconsin.

 Although the addition of an interstate bridge connected to MN Highway 36 was objected to by residents, nearby communities, conservation groups, and the National Park Service, construction of the bridge was authorized by amending the Wild and Scenic Rivers Act of 1968.
-Light and noise pollution are concerns of those opposed to the bridge, who cites the original act that kept such activity to the south along the Interstate 94 corridor.
+Light and noise pollution are concerns of those opposed to the bridge; the original act kept such activity to the south of the Interstate 94 corridor.
 The St. Croix Crossing bridge was ultimately completed in August 2017.

 The Wild Rivers Conservancy of the St. Croix & Namekagon is a watershed-wide non-profit advocating for conservation throughout the watershed.
-Founded in 1911 as an all-volunteer citizens group, it has evolved into a staffed, mature nonprofit organization and official "friends group" of the St. Croix National Scenic Riverway.
+Founded in 1911 as an all-volunteer citizens group, it has evolved into a staffed nonprofit organization and official friends-of society to the St. Croix National Scenic Riverway.
 Its mission is to inspire stewardship to forever ensure the rare ecological integrity of the St. Croix and Namekagon Riverway.